arnav-patil-12/arnav-patil-12.github.io/content/notes.md

 On this page, I've curated a collection of course notes.
 I hope you find them as helpful as I did!
 If you have any questions or feedback, feel free to reach out to me at [arnav.patil@mail.utoronto.ca](mailto:arnav.patil@mail.utoronto.ca)

-Last Update: MAT291 --- week 2 added.
+Last Update: file structure revamp

 ## First Year
 ### Fall